Mitchell Hay

-Mitchell Hay (born 20 August 2000) is a New Zealand cricketer.
+Mitchell James Hay (born 20 August 2000) is a New Zealand international cricketer.
+A member of the Burnside West Christchurch University Cricket Club he attended Christchurch Boys' High School and represented the school in three Gillette Cup National Secondary Schools tournaments.
 He made his List A debut on 13 December 2020, for Canterbury in the 2020–21 Ford Trophy.
 He made his Twenty20 debut on 10 December 2021, for Canterbury in the 2021–22 Super Smash.
 He made his first-class debut on 29 March 2022, for Canterbury in the 2021–22 Plunket Shield season.

+Career

+In March 2023, he earned his maiden call-up to the New Zealand A cricket team for their first-class series against Australia.
+On 17 March 2024, he scored his maiden century in first-class cricket, against Northern Districts in the 2023–24 Plunket Shield season.